 Instead we recommend that most people slow the pace a little and following a series of tips relating to both diet and exercise to help you lose weight fast, and more importantly, well.

-For now, what is the best way to lose weight fast?
+Here are the best ways to lose weight fast.

 1. Achieve a consistent calorie deficit

 Essentially, losing weight comes down to achieving a consistent calorie deficit.
 That is, you need to burn more calories than you consume.

 If you eat 2,500 calories in a day – the recommended daily amount for a man, although of course this amount can vary wildly depending on your height, weight and frame – and burn 3,000, you are in a calorie deficit.

 If, however, you burn 3,000 but have consumed 3,500, you’re not in a calorie deficit, even though you've probably been working out to have burned that much energy.
 The fastest way to lose weight is by improving your diet and upping your exercise game to achieve a calorie deficit.

 We'll give you our top tips of tracking your calorie input and output shortly, but first let's get you burning that belly fat.

 A common pitfall that many people experience when trying to lose weight is that as they start exercising more, they feel like they need to eat more to keep their energy levels up and consequently fail to see results.

 Instead, we recommend adapting your diet to get the most out of your calories.